rjleveque/amath584a2016/sphinx/software.rst

 in a Juptyer notebook.
 Some examples used in this class will be presented in this manner.

-See :ref:`jupyter` for hints on using Matlab and Python in notebooks.
+See :ref:`jupyter` for hints on using notebooks.

 The notebook platform is rapidly being improved but as a result how things behave often depend on what version you have installed.
 If you installed